 In the June 2011 CrossFit Journal, they likened the phrase Uncle Rhabdo to Smokey The Bear because Smokey reminds us about forest fires while Uncle Rhabdo reminds us of rhabdomyolysis.
 I disagree totally with this analogy.
 Referring to a potentially life threatening disorder with a euphemism like Uncle Rhabdo, downplays the significance and, I feel, leads CrossFit trainers to think rhabdo not such a big deal.

-I feel rhabdomyolysis is one of the most serious disorders facing fitness bootcamp trainers today!
+I feel rhabdomyolysis is one of the most serious disorders facing fitness bootcamp trainers today.
+It should not be made fun of.
+Anyone who has found themselves in the hospital knows how serious it is.

 Crossfit trainers: is rhabdomyolysis covered in the Crossfit certification exam?
 Please let me know.